Alan Fabbri

-Alan Fabbri (born 4 January 1979 in Bondeno) is an Italian politician.

-Fabbri is a member of the right-wing party Lega Nord and served as mayor of Bondeno from 2009 to 2015.
+Alan Fabbri (born 4 January 1979) is an Italian politician.
+A member of the right-wing party Lega Nord, he served as mayor of Bondeno from 2009 to 2015.
 He was elected Mayor of Ferrara at the 2019 local elections and took office on 11 June 2019.

 He is the first centre-right mayor of the city since the end of World War II.

+Biography

+Son of farmers from Burana (a hamlet of Bondeno), his father was a Christian Democrat and his mother a Communism, who later joined the Northern League to follow their son's choices.

+In 1998, he graduated from the “A. Roiti” Liceo scientifico high school in Ferrara with a grade of 50/60, while in 2005 he obtained a master's degree in materials engineering from the University of Ferrara, followed the following year by his qualification to practice as an engineer.

+He is passionate about electric bass and is a fan of Pearl Jam and grunge music.